4/27/2023

 Operator

 As a reminder, it's star one to ask a question.
-Our next question comes from the line of Brett Jordan with Jeffries.
+Our next question comes from the line of Brett Jordan with Jefferies.
 Please proceed with your question.

 speaker

 Hey, guys.
-This is Patrick Bucklion for Brett Jordan.
+This is Patrick Buckley on for Brett Jordan.
 Thanks for taking our questions.
 Good morning.
-Have you guys seen any signs of increasing new vehicle incentives as we had in the second quarter?
+Morning.
+Have you guys seen any signs of increasing new vehicle incentives as we head into the second quarter?
 It sounds like it's been pretty brand specific to start the year, but still fairly below historical levels.

 speaker

 This is Jeff.
 It's way below historical levels.
-It's a little bit in certain pockets of the country for leasing, probably more so weighted towards electric vehicles than combustion, but just a little bit, but well below historical levels.
+A little bit.
+In certain pockets of the country for leasing, probably more so weighted towards electric vehicles than combustion, but just a little bit, but well below historical levels.

 speaker

 Got it.
 That's helpful.
 Thank you.
 And then taking a look at the power sports segment, where are we in the cycle there in terms of profitability?
-Should we expect a similar cadence there as we were expecting in new and used vehicles or is it a bit of a different part of the cycle?
+Should we expect a similar cadence there as we're expecting in new and used vehicles, or is it a bit of a different part of the cycle?

 speaker